dtczhl/dtc-google-scholar-helper/README.md

    </script>
    ```

-4. Add some class.
-For your paper title, add class `dtcGooglePaperTitle`, and the place you want to show the citation, add class `dtcGoogleCicationCount`.
-That's all, have fun.
+4. Add some classes for your paper titles and counts.
+For your paper title, add class `dtcGooglePaperTitle`, and the place you want to show the citation, add class `dtcGoogleCitationCount`.
+That's all, see the example below.
+Have fun.

 ## Note

-* You need to check the paper title in your google scholar and the paper title in your website.
+* You need to check the paper title in your Google Scholar and the paper title in your website.
 I have made paper titles into lowercase alphabetical only.
-For example, if your paper title in Google Scholar is `Hi, you!
-How are you???`, it converts into `hiyouhowareyou`.
-On your website, your paper will get matched no matter it is `hi, you how are You`, or `HI~YOU~How   are   you?!?!`.
+For example, if your paper title in Google Scholar is `Hi, I am an awesome paper`, it converts into `hiiamanawesomepaper`.
+On your website, your paper will get matched no matter it is `hi, I AM AN aweSOME PAper`, or `HI?
+Iam an awesome paper?`.
 You know what I mean :)